seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Java Versus Golang Feature Matrix

 The basic goals remain the same for both Java and Go libraries.
 The Go library, being the newer library, does not quite match the feature set of the Java library.
-Here is a summary.
+Also note that this documentation is being updated to reflect the differences and provide more Golang examples.
+This matrix is a summary of the feature differences.

 | Feature | Java  | Golang |
 | --- | --- | --- |